San Francisco graft trials: Heney shot in court

+Morris Haas, the juror who shot Heney.

 Morris Haas, the ex-convict whom Heney had exposed during jury selection, deeply resented Heney's action and brooded over it for many weeks.
 Haas attended the trial and during its eleventh week, when a temporary recess was called in the late afternoon of November 13, 1908, as Heney conferred with another attorney, Haas walked up and shot Heney at point-blank range in the head.
 The wound, a half-inch in front of his right ear and just below the temple, was initially pronounced fatal.
 Heney was hospitalized, and on the operating table said, "I will live to prosecute Haas and Ruef."

 That night Haas was placed in a prison cell with a policeman to guard him, but despite these precautions was found dead with a bullet hole in the middle of his forehead the following morning, a derringer beside him.
 The 1910 Oliver Grand Jury reported that two detectives had searched Haas after he shot Heney.
 It couldn't be determined whether Haas committed suicide, and if so, how he'd obtained the pistol, or whether he was murdered to prevent his testimony.
 Some believed that the same individuals who paid Claudianes to bomb the Gallagher residence were responsible for Haas's death.
 Others thought that Ruef, who they believed had hired Haas to murder Heney, had made sure Haas was silenced.

 Heney did not die from his gunshot wound, as he had been expected to, and the trial resumed on November 18 after Judge William P. Lawlor dismissed several defense motions.
-The prosecutor's role was assumed by Hiram Johnson Sr., a Sacramento private practice trial attorney, who had been specially retained to assist the San Francisco District Attorney's Office in the trial.
+The prosecutor's role was assumed by Hiram Johnson, a Sacramento private practice trial attorney, who had been specially retained to assist the San Francisco District Attorney's Office in the trial.
 During the trial, Johnson proved himself a hard-nosed, anti-corruption advocate, who went on to be elected to two terms as California's Republican 23rd governor (1911-1917) and five-terms as a Republican U.S. Senator from California (1917-1945), until dying in office on the day the U.S. dropped an atomic bomb on Japan.

 Detective Burns had given Johnson the names of four jurors who, Burns said, had been bribed, and in his summation Johnson called each of them by name, pointed a forefinger at him, and shouted: "You – you dare not acquit this man!"
 Nevertheless, when the jury retired for its deliberations everyone expected that it would let Ruef go, or would disagree, as had happened in almost every other case growing out of the graft prosecution.